 **Ask about our enhanced eye exam which also includes a pupil dilation**

 The eye doctor will also determine your prescription for eyeglasses or contact lenses and make specific lens design recommendations specific to your visual demands and lifestyle.

 In most cases, a routine eye examination is not covered by Manitoba Health

 How Often Should I Get My Eyes Checked?

-Adults.
-Our eye doctor recommends a full eye exam every 1-2 years for adults.
-Doctors often recommend more frequent examinations for adults with diabetes, high blood pressure and other disorders, because many diseases can have an impact on vision and eye health.
+Adults: Our eye doctor recommends a full eye exam every 2 years for healthy adults.
+Annual exams are recommended for those with diabetes, high blood pressure and other disorders, because many diseases can have an impact on vision and eye health.

-Because the risk of eye disease continues to increase with age, everyone over the age of 60 should be examined annually.
+Seniors (adults over the age of 65): Because the risk of eye disease continues to increase with age, everyone over the age of 65 should be examined annually.

 Children with existing vision problems or risk factors should have their eyes examined more frequently.
 Common risk factors for vision problems include: